Default mode network

 The default mode network (DMN), is a group of specific brain regions that are functionally-connected.
 The regions become active in the resting state (not doing any active task), and inactive when someone is engaged in any attention-demanding tasks 1; this phenomenon has been termed task-induced deactivation,

 The default mode network demonstrates less activity when a person is focused on an active task, but high activity when a person is not doing any active task.
 It is thought that these brain regions become active when people experience a state of daydreaming or are merely lost in their own thoughts 1.
-At present, DMN is widely recognized for its function in internal directed thoughts 2.
+At present, DMN is widely recognized for its function in internally directed thoughts 2.

 This emphasizes the idea that the brain is not idle when a person is not engaged in a specific task (i.e. restful awakeness), but there are some areas that are active.
 DMN regions are highly active during wakeful rest and wandering thoughts.
-Many cerebral activities can occur during free thinking, e.g. visualizing the future, thoughts about oneself, processing of emotions, and remembering the past.
+Many cerebral activities can occur during free-thinking, e.g. visualizing the future, thoughts about oneself, processing of emotions, and remembering the past.

 Default mode network regions